jpbeaudet/zeroph/README.md

 ### TODOS:

-- Add a json-rpc server listening, start as default init cmds
 - add better exception catching
 - Make ini commands in config and start them at init with chosen delays
 - make group command that can be launch toheter as init